 Egypt Travel Tips | Visiting Egypt?
 A friendly caution to think twice, based on firsthand experience.

-My husband and I just returned from our “once in a lifetime trip” to Egypt and hot damn, do we have a few stories to tell.
-We spent two weeks visiting Egypt, and towards the tail end felt we couldn’t get out fast enough.
+My husband and I just returned from our “once in a lifetime” trip to Egypt and — hot damn, we need to vent.

 But let’s take a step back because a charged statement like that deserves some explanation.

-As a professional travel blogger it’s in my interest to encourage people to travel the world — discomfort be damned.
+First things first — as a professional travel blogger it’s in my interest to encourage people to travel the world, discomfort be damned.
 But as a human being, I can’t recommend visiting Egypt with a clear conscience.
-This is based solely on a handful of concerning things we experienced in Egypt.

 We visited Egypt with an open mind but came away sorely disappointed.
+If you’re stubborn (*raises hand) and plan on visiting Egypt regardless, I hope this assessment will prepare you for the trip.

 Am I qualified to talk about visiting Egypt?